-The following journal entry would be required on December 31, 2017:
+The following journal entry would be required on December 31, 2020:

-Employee Benefit Expense 15,450 Sick Pay Wages Payable 15,450 ltem 2
+Salaries and Wages Expense 15,450 Sick Pay Wages Payable 15,450

 ASPE does not provide any specific guidance on this type of benefit except that a liability arises from past transactions and requires the settlement in the future with a possible transfer of assets.
 Established practice would record similar amounts as under IFRS.